-- Refer to Section 2.0 and read sections on SAFETY PRECAUTIONS and ADDITIONAL IMPORTANT WARNINGS AND INFORMATION before starting procedures. - 2.
-Loosen eight hex head cap screws (22) securing faceplate to allow a gap of 1/32
+- Refer to Section 2.0 and read sections on SAFETY PRECAUTIONS and ADDITIONAL IMPORTANT WARNINGS AND INFORMATION before starting draining procedure. - 2.
+There are two pipe plugs (8A) in the faceplate (45).
+Remove one that is in lowest position.

-- of an inch [.76 mm] between faceplate and case (1) for draining. - Rotate drive shaft very slowly by hand.
+- Rotate drive shaft very slowly by hand.
 Each time that flow from drain increases, stop turning shaft until flow stops; then resume until flow increases again.
 Be sure to rotate shaft several complete revolutions in each direction until all flow from drain has stopped. - 4.
-After draining has been completed, examine case gaskets (5) making sure gasket is not torn prior to tightening the eight hex head cap screws (22).
-If gasket is torn or further disassembly is required, follow steps in Section 3.7, INSTRUCTIONS FOR PUMP DISASSEMBLY to replace gaskets.
+Reinstall and tighten pipe plug (8A).